GitLeeRepo/LinuxSysProgNotes/LinuxSysProgNotes.md

 ## Complete List of Linux System Calls

-These are the raw (no wrapper) system calls made through interupt 0x80, setting the AX register to the id of the corresponding system call.
+These are the raw (no wrapper) system calls made through interrupt 0x80, setting the AX register to the id of the corresponding system call.

 Refer to: [linux_syscalls.txt](https://github.com/GitLeeRepo/LinuxSysProgNotes/blob/master/linux_syscalls.txt) for the complete list.

 # Files

-While Unix/Linux treat many things as files, inlcuding devices and sockets, this section is concerned with **regular files**, **directories**, and **links**.
+While Unix/Linux treat many things as files, including devices and sockets, this section is concerned with **regular files**, **directories**, and **links**.

-A linux file system is a **byte oriented** file system, unlike some file systems such as IBM's MVS which is record oriented.
-File sizes are mesured in bytes and can have its length adjusted (both increased and decreased) using **truncation**, which in the case of lengthening zero (null) fills the added space.
+A Linux file system is a **byte oriented** file system, unlike some file systems such as IBM's MVS which is record oriented.
+File sizes are measured in bytes and can have its length adjusted (both increased and decreased) using **truncation**, which in the case of lengthening zero (null) fills the added space.

 A single file can be opened multiple times, either from multiple processes or within the same process, with each opened instance of a file given its own **file descriptor**, with a single **file descriptor** also capable of being shared across multiple processes (i.e., opened by one process, but read/written by other processes).

 Files and directories are directly accessed by **inodes**, not the filename itself.
-Filenames are linked to **inodes** in the **directory** file (remembering the the directory is itself a file, which must also be linked to an **inode**).
-The **indode** contains all other information on a file, except for its filename, such as its size, permissions, owner, timestamps, and pointers to the actual disk blocks that contain the files data (a large file will have many pointers to various blocks of data on disk).  **Inodes** are unique to the filesystem, but not unique across filesystems.
+Filenames are linked to **inodes** in the **directory** file (remembering the directory is itself a file, which must also be linked to an **inode**).
+The **indode** contains all other information on a file, except for its filename, such as its size, permissions, owner, timestamps, and pointers to the actual disk blocks that contain the files data (a large file will have many pointers to various blocks of data on disk).  **Inodes** are unique to the file system, but not unique across file systems.

 **Inodes** for files and directories can be list using the **ls -i** or **ls -li** options.
-The number of **inodes** on a given file system is limitted.
-You can see the total number and avaiable number of **inodes** on a given filesystem with the following command:
+The number of **inodes** on a given file system is limited.
+You can see the total number and available number of **inodes** on a given file system with the following command:

 ```bash
 df -i